CodeDreamer06/Grain/README.md

 And *grain* answers, without fanfare: *yes. once more.*

-⸻

-Let me know if you want a version that feels even more like Kafka journaling in vim or if you’d prefer a poetic Greek tragedy twist.

-## Philosophy

-Grain is designed to be a **ritual**, not just another productivity tool.
-It encourages a simple loop:
+**Philosophy**

+Grain isn’t built for optimization—it’s built for intention.
+It treats focus as a **ritual**, not a race.

+At its core is a quiet loop:

-1.  **Log:** Quickly record study or break credits.
+1. **Log:** Record your study or break credits with minimal friction.

-2.  **Read:** Review your progress for the day or week.
+2. **Read:** Review your daily or weekly patterns.

-3.  **Reflect:** Use the data to guide your focus and rest.
+3. **Reflect:** Adjust your rhythm—when to lean in, and when to pause.

-No cloud sync, no complex features, just your local data and clean TUI feedback.
+No sync, no noise.
+Just your effort, your data, and a clean terminal interface that stays out of your way.
 ## Installation

 1.  **Ensure Go is installed:** You need Go (version 1.18 or later recommended).
 Check with `go version`.